Coffee cake is a delicious treat. It’s perfect for breakfast or dessert – or is that just me?

 The good news is we’re covering everything you need to know.
 We’ll get into different methods of storing coffee cake and finish up with how to tell when it’s no longer safe to eat.

 From room temp to keeping it in the fridge, we’ll give you all the tips you need to make sure your coffee cake stays fresh and delicious.
+Freezing coffee cake is not covered in this article but we do talk about it here.

 So, let’s dive in and learn how to make that happen.
 Grab a slice, and let’s get started!